MicroEJ/docs/index.rst

 - The :ref:`vee-porting-guide` teaches you how to integrate MICROEJ VEE into a C Board Support Package as well as simulation configurations.
 - The :ref:`kernel-developer-guide` introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows.
 - The :ref:`vee-wear` addresses the development of smartwatch applications using VEE Wear, specifically designed for low-power MCU and MPU.
-- The :ref:`training` chapter offers online courses to help you learn the essentials of Firmware development using MICROEJ SDK.
+- The :ref:`trainings` chapter offers online courses to help you learn the essentials of Firmware development using MICROEJ SDK.

 .. toctree::
    :maxdepth: 2